kobbiman/react-redux-server-example/README.md

 ## access
 If you access http://localhost:8080/detail direct, meta.title is Detail Container fetchData.
 http://localhost:8080/detail access by any other, meta.title is Detail Components.
-componentWillMount is not called twice.
+componentWillMount is not called twice.(on server html, on browser js)